mxm-kotyk/mxm-kotyk/README.md

 ## Hello there, I'm Max 👋
-I'm studiyng to become a full-stack developer at GOIT Academy.
+I'm studiyng at GOIT Academy to become a full-stack developer.
 I like coding, reading books and comics, gaming and traveling.

 ### You can find me at: